joaquim-verges/Helium/helium-core/README.md

 #### Implementing a Logic Block

-The most common logic for Android apps is to load some data from the network or a database, usually through a repository class.
+The most common logic for mobile apps is to load some data from the network or a database, usually through a repository class.

 Here's a example of LogicBlock that fetches some data, pushing the relevant states along the way, and reacts to user events coming from the UI.